 - Click on the desired UI freeze interval.

-After you select a UI freeze interval, the filters by its time range and the UI thread will be applied.
-All other filters will show data only for the UI thread and selected time range.
+After you select a UI freeze interval, the filters by freeze time interval and the UI thread will be applied.
+All other filters will show data only for the UI thread and selected time interval.

 To zoom in/out the diagram: